afarhan/bitx40/README.md

 Revision record

 1.27
-- Improved the suppression of the spurious carrier when switching from RX to TX
+- Improved the suppression of the spurious carrier when switching from RX to TX.

 IMPORTANT: This sketch version requires the library "PinChangeInterrupt" for interrupt handling.
 Use your IDE to install it before compiling this sketch!